rtdev-com/design-patterns-in-c-sharp/chapter2/README.md

 state, all of its dependents are notified and updated automatically. (p 51)

 ## Design Principle:
-* Strvie for losely coupled designs between objects that interact (p 54)
+* Strive for loosely coupled designs between objects that interact (p 54)

 ## Program Output:
 ```